skuxy/Embedded_CM_for_Semantic_Segmentation_Evaluation/README.md

-# Embedded-implementation-of-a-convolutional-model-for-semantic-segmentation
+# Evalation of embedded implementation of a convolutional model for semantic segmentation

-FA assignement, for from smocilac/Embedded-implementation-of-a-convolutional-model-for-semantic-segmentation
+FA assignement, forked from smocilac/Embedded-implementation-of-a-convolutional-model-for-semantic-segmentation